cabforum/smime/SBR.md

 Databases in which the CA or its owners or affiliated companies maintain a controlling interest, or in which any Registration Authorities or subcontractors to whom the CA has outsourced any portion of the vetting process (or their owners or affiliated companies) maintain any ownership or beneficial interest, do not qualify as a QIIS.

-### 3.2.8.6 Qualified Government Information Source
+### 3.2.8.6 Qualified government information source

 A Qualified Government Information Source (QGIS) is a regularly-updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information provided that it is maintained by a Government Entity, the reporting of data is required by law, and false or misleading reporting is punishable with criminal or civil penalties.
 Nothing in these Guidelines shall prohibit the use of third-party vendors to obtain the information from the Government Entity provided that the third party obtains the information directly from the Government Entity.

-### 3.2.8.7 Qualified Government Tax Information Source
+### 3.2.8.7 Qualified government tax information source

 A Qualified Government Tax Information Source is a Qualified Government Information Source that specifically contains tax information relating to Private Organizations, Business Entities or Individuals (e.g., the IRS in the United States).

-### 3.2.8.8 Regulated Professions Information Source
+### 3.2.8.8 Regulated professions information source

-A Regulated Professions Information Source is a Qualified Government Information Source or other authoritative, regularly-updated, and publicly available database that contains information on information on regulated professions (e.g., where access and exercise of a professional Title is subject to the possession of a specific professional qualification).
+A Regulated Professions Information Source is a Qualified Government Information Source or other government-approved, regularly-updated, and publicly available database that contains information on information on regulated professions (e.g., where access and exercise of a professional Title is subject to the possession of a specific professional qualification).

 ## 3.3 Identification and authentication for re-key requests